megacorvega/autopapermc/README.md

 ___
 ### Conclusion

 And that's it!
 At this point you should have a server that achieves the tasks we identified in the intro.
 If you have any questions/issues with the guide please post them in [my github](https://github.com/megacorvega/autopapermc/issues).
+If common issues arise, I will add an FAQ with those addressed.
 Enjoy!